develoser/develoser.github.io/resume.md

         </ul>
       </li>
       <li>Exposing the new data as REST API for internal and external consumption</li>
+      <li>Rules engine, defining custom vehicle-sets based on: type, make, model, miles, body type, etc. and comparing values against supported operators like: greater-than, equals-to, between, etc, giving the dealer the ability to advertise the specific vehicles they desire at a granual level. </li>
+      <li>Full inventory web app with Angular2.</li>
     </ul>
   </li>

   <li>
-    <strong> Alerts System </strong>
+    <u> Alerts System </u>
     <ul>
       <li>Notify reliability of critical operations</li>
       <li>
-        Centralized Hub for visualizing alerts with metadata about: what and when happened and how the responsible person could solve it.
-Eg, just to name a few:
+        Delivered a centralized hub for visualizing alerts with metadata about: what and when happened and how the responsible team could solve it as soon as possible.
+Just to name a few scenarios:
         <ul>
           <li>Campaign could not be created</li>
           <li>AdSet Targeting with missing locations</li>
           <li>Creative contains invalid headlines/descriptions</li>
           <li>Lack for of permissions due to user role</li>
-          <li>Unshared assets</li>
+          <li>Unshared assets with dealer-accounts</li>
         </ul>
       </li>
     </ul>